nicocardiel/proas/docs/running.rst

 Starting
 ---------

-The easiest way to learn how **proas** works is to follow this example (the distribution includes the file `sample.dat` used in this example).
+The easiest way to learn how **proas** works is to follow this example (the distribution includes the file `sample.dat` used in this example).

 ::